 Trump’s tweets turn to dangerous action on trade

-Cliff Taylor: With markets in turmoil and US gearing up for trade war, Ireland is in danger
+Cliff Taylor: As the US and China gear up for a trade war, there are dangers for Ireland

 US president Donald Trump: using his office to attack American companies creates uncertainty about who could be next in the firing line.
 Photograph: Jonathan Ernst